TitoGrine/PLOG_Project/README.md

  - [ ] Just try to find bugs x)

 #### Bugs:
- - [ ] As long as there is no piece alone the move will be valid; when it creates a disconnection between 2 groups of pieces it must be invalid.
+ - [X] As long as there is no piece alone the move will be valid; when it creates a disconnection between 2 groups of pieces it must be invalid.
-    Sugestion: Flood Fill algorithm.
  - [X] Trying to move rook over king did not work, rook at (3,3), king at (3,2), rook should move to (3,1).